Homeschool vs Public School for Autism Students

 Parents often wonder, “Is homeschooling a good option for my child with autism?”
 Think about this: nationwide, 1 in 59 children are diagnosed with autism.
 That means that public schools have many students on their rolls who have unique learning needs.
 Many families who have a child on the autism spectrum explore alternative educational options.
 Private schools, charter magnets, and homeschooling are options that have worked successfully for students with autism.

 On this page, you will find a comparison of two types of school choice for kids with autism: homeschool vs public school.
 Hopefully, the information you find here will aid you as you research the best alternative for your specific child.

 Homeschooling a Child with Autism

-Even with supports in place, parents still wonder, “Can I homeschool my autistic child?”
-More often than not, parents of autistic children are very knowledgeable about ASD.
+Even with supports in place, parents still wonder, “Can I homeschool my child with autism?”
+More often than not, parents of children on the spectrum are very knowledgeable about ASD.
 In fact, their knowledge usually surpasses those of typical school teachers and administrators.

 The idea behind an “individualized education plan” is to create a specific program that works best for an individual student.
 Interestingly, that’s exactly what homeschooling entails!
 Homeschool families have the flexibility to choose how, when, where, and what to teach their child, making it a superb option for students who would benefit from a customized approach.